-No matter what type of rider you are, giving your bike a little attention before you ride will help keep it in good shape and might help you spot any issues before they become real problems.
+No matter what type of rider you are, giving your bike a little attention with our bike inspection checklist, before you ride will help keep it in good shape.
+It might help you spot any issues before they become real problems.
 No one wants to be stuck on the side of a trail because of something that could have easily been avoided!
 Watch our video to be guided, step-by-step, on how to do this so there are no unexpected snafus on your next ride!

 We’re here to help you keep your bike out of the shop and out on the trails!
 And, if you do need to visit the shop, all of our ERIK’S stores feature a Full-Service Repair Department with trained expert technicians ready to fix your bike!

-If at any point you don’t feel comfortable performing any of these steps and/or your bike is not performing as described, simply bring your bike into your favorite ERIK’S shop and we’ll help you out!
+If at any point you don’t feel comfortable performing any step on our bike inspection checklist and/or your bike is not performing as described, simply bring your bike into your favorite ERIK’S shop and we’ll help you out!

-First thing’s first, let’s make sure that your wheels are on safe and tight!
-If your bike uses a quick-release lever, it should look like this with the lever towards the bike and you should be able to read “close” or “closed”, whichever is stamped on your levers.
+First things first, let’s make sure that your wheels are on safe and tight!
+If your bike uses a quick-release lever, the lever should close towards the bike and you should be able to read “close” or “closed”, whichever is stamped on your levers.
 If not, loosen the lever a bit.
 Then, hold the lever at 90° from the ground and tighten the nut on the other side until you start to feel a bit of tension.
 Using the palm of your hand, push the lever in until it is nice and snug.
 You should see a slight impression on your palm when everything is said and done, and things should be safe.

 From time to time it is a good idea to check your quick release, even if they seem fine.
 To do this, balance the bike upright and open the quick release.
 This will allow the wheel to self-center itself if it’s slightly crooked, which can happen.
 Then, tighten the lever again as described above, and the wheel should be centered.